-I enjoyed this infographic from JBH and the story and imagery it produces as you think about content. and .
+I enjoyed this infographic from JBH and the story and imagery it produces as you think about content.
+77% of marketers now utilize content marketing and 69% of brands create more content than they did a year ago.
 And just as everyone has a taste for their favorite cocktail, it’s important to remember that your audience is diverse – with many enjoying some types of content over others.
-To help you improve your content marketing efforts JBH has curated The Mixology of Content Marketing infographic – serving up advice on how to create
+To help you improve your content marketing

 Last year was an banner year for our agency’s infographic program.
 I don’t think there’s a week going by that we don’t have a handful in production for our clients.
 Every time we see a lull in our client’s performance, we begin researching topics for their next infographic.
 (Contact us for a quote!)
 Many times we combine those strategies with whitepapers, interactive microsites and other promotional campaigns – but there’s no doubt that leveraging and

 With the popularity of social media, I would hope that the majority of businesses are analyzing every campaign they execute with the hope of it being shared through word of mouth to increase it’s reach and potency.
 What is Viral marketing?
 Viral marketing refers to a technique where content strategists purposely design content that’s both easily transportable and highly engaging so that it’s shared quickly by many people.
 The vehicle is the key component –

 We’ve shared other infographics on the elements of viral content and I’m always hesitant at pushing viral as a strategy.
 Viral content can bring brand awareness – we see that often with videos.
 However, I’ve never seen anyone hit it out of the park every time.
 Some try to hard, some fall short… it’s truly a combination of talent and luck that skyrockets your content virally.
 That said, I believe the tactics utilized when focusing